Nexus-Mods/NexusMods.App/docs/decisions/backend/0009-advanced-installer-design.md

 ```

 The user is expected to select items from one of the given folders.
 These folders do map to game folder, but
-because there are duplicates and multiple candidates for deployment, the Nexus App cannot automatically
+because there are duplicates and multiple candidates for deployment, the Nexus Mods App cannot automatically
 choose which one to deploy.

 ## Considered Options (Deployment)